AnkitBarik/planetMagFields/doc/examples.rst

    Potential extrapolation prior to v1.5.1 had a bug and the extrapolated fields would be overestimated.
 Please take care!

 You can obtain field components along a trajectory (for example, obtained from NASA's `SPICE Toolkit <https://naif.jpl.nasa.gov/naif/toolkit.html>`_) using the function :py:func:`Planet.orbit_path <planetmagfields.Planet.orbit_path>`.
-This also uses the `SHTns <https://bitbucket.org/nschaeff/shtns>`_ library for spherical harmonic transforms.
+This uses the `SHTns <https://bitbucket.org/nschaeff/shtns>`_ library for spherical harmonic transforms but falls back to SciPy if SHTns is not available.
 Usage example below using some points from the Cassini Grand Finale:

 .. code-block:: python